 This Thai-style presentation of steamed fresh green vegetables offers a nice change of pace from the usual stir-fries.
 What makes this dish great is a rich and delectable peanut sauce.
 Served over hot cooked rice, just add a platter of cherry tomatoes and carrot sticks to complete the meal.
 Photos by Hannah Kaminsky.

 Crunchy green beans taste wonderful in a rich, nutty coating of walnuts and lots of garlic and ginger.
-Serve with your favorite Asian noodle or rice dishes. more→
+Serve with your favorite Asian noodle or rice dishes.
+This also makes a great warm or room-temperature appetizer. more→

 Here’s a simple Greek-inspired stew bursting with summer flavors — tomatoes and zucchini in a mellow base of potatoes.
 A fresh, crusty bread is a must with this.
 To round out the meal, serve a big green salad with some chickpeas tossed in, and a good wine.
 For a company meal, add Olive Bar Medley with Tofu “Feta” as an appetizer. more→